malishav/OSCOAP/draft-selander-ace-object-security.md

 2. Recreate the Additional Authenticated Data, as described in {{sec-obj-cose}}.
     * If the block option is used, the AAD includes the MAC from the previous fragment received (from the second fragment and following) {{AAD}}.
 This means that the endpoint MUST store the MAC of each last-received fragment to compute the following.

-3. Compose the IV by XORing the static IV (Receiver IV) with the Partial IV parameter, received in the COSE Object.
+3. Compose the IV by XORing the static IV (Recipient IV) with the Partial IV parameter, received in the COSE Object.

-4. Retrieve the Receiver Key.
+4. Retrieve the Recipient Key.

 5. Verify and decrypt the message.
 If the verification fails, the server MUST stop processing the request.

-6. If the message verifies, update the Receiver Sequence Number or Replay Window, as described in {{replay-protection-section}}.
+6. If the message verifies, update the Recipient Sequence Number or Replay Window, as described in {{replay-protection-section}}.

 7. Restore the unprotected request by adding any decrypted options or payload from the plaintext.
 Any duplicate options ({{coap-headers-and-options}}) are overwritten.
 The Object-Security option is removed.